How Can I Mentally Prepare for Bariatric Surgery?

 Often, surgery can be a scary thought.
 Once you enter that room, you leave your trust and your life in the hands of the surgeon.
 You might worry about how you will feel after the surgery.
 Will you have a long recovery?

-With today’s robotically assisted bariatric surgery at Beebe’s Center for Robotic Surgery, patients are fully prepared on surgery day.
-They have completed a six month program where they learn new ways of eating, food journaling, and exercising.
+With Beebe's medical weight loss team, we make sure our patients are comfortable, confident and fully prepared on surgery day.
+They have completed a six-month program where they learn new ways of eating, food journaling, and exercising.
 They know that after surgery, they will have a new and powerful tool to help them lose weight and regain their health.
 Often, our patients are very excited to enter the operating room because they have worked hard to get to this point.

 So, physically you might feel fully prepared.
 But, what about mentally?